-- Previous evaluation reports with any attached Assistance Plans, Corrective Action Plans, and Reports of Completion; - A recently tenured faculty member includes the TRC Report from the last evaluation cycle. - A TFM whose last final recommendation was "Satisfactory" includes the PRC Report and other reports from the previous evaluation. - A TFM whose last final recommendation was anything other than "Satisfactory" includes all PRC reports received since the last recommendation of "Satisfactory." - Sample Documents Relevant to the Assignment - Classroom Faculty: A list of courses taught since the last evaluation, syllabi from two (2) different current semester courses, and representative materials of the teaching and learning environment. - Non-classroom Faculty: A description of duties performed, and examples of work product related to duties performed, such as education plans, effective integration of instructional media relevant to the assignment, samples of jobrelated projects and activities.
-The TFM may also submit any materials that they would like the PRC to consider. - Split Assignments: TFM's whose assignment includes both classroom and non-classroom duties will include materials as described above related to both classroom and non-classroom assignments in proportion to the assignment.
+- Previous evaluation reports with any attached Corrective Action Plans and Reports of Completion; - A recently tenured faculty member includes the TRC Report from the last evaluation cycle. - A TFM whose last final recommendation was "Satisfactory" includes the PRC Report and other reports from the previous evaluation. - A TFM whose last final recommendation was anything other than "Satisfactory" includes all PRC reports received since the last recommendation of "Satisfactory." - Sample Documents Relevant to the Assignment - Classroom Faculty -: A list of courses taught since the last evaluation, sSyllabi from two (2) different current semester courses, and 2-3 representative materials of the teaching and learning environment.
+The representative materials should have been developed since the last evaluation and demonstrate growth towards improved student learning, emerging or developing topics, or goals from the last evaluation.

+- Split Assignments ---- TFM's whose assignment includes both classroom and non-classroom duties will include materials as described above related to both classroom and non-classroom assignments in proportion to the assignment.

-- The Evaluation Schedule Report; - Observation and Discussion Reports; - Student or constituent survey results, or SGID Team Student Comments Report (if applicable); - Individual PRC Reports submitted to the TFM (if applicable); - Professional Growth and Activities Report; and - Self-Study.
+- The Evaluation Schedule Report; - Observation and Discussion Reports; - Student or constituent survey results, or SGID Team Student Comments Report (if applicable); - Individual PRC Reports submitted to the TFM (if applicable); - Professional Growth and Activities ReportFlex transcript; and - Self-Study.

-The TFM shall upload the evaluation packet to their portfolio and notify the PRC members that it is available for review.
-All PRC members shall review the packet prior to the PRC evaluation meeting.
+The TFM shall upload the evaluation packet to their portfolio and notify the PRC members and Human Resources (evalsupport@miracosta.edu) that this has been completed.
+Human Resources will grant access to PRC members by the end of week twelve (12) of the semester.
+All PRC members shall review the packet prior to the Peer Review Meeting.

-H.5.8 Peer Review and Evaluation Meeting
+H.35.8 Peer Review and Evaluation Meeting

-- Peer Review Meeting by the end of week fourteen (14) of the semester, the TFM shall convene and lead the Peer Review Meeting at which the contents of the packet, including strengths and areas of growth, and the TFM's previous and future goals are discussed.
-All PRC members must be present to hold this meeting. - Peer Evaluation Meeting by Wednesday of week fifteen (15) of the semester, the PRC shall meet without the TFM present to determine an appropriate summary rating for the evaluation.
+- Peer Review Meeting: by the end of week fourteen (14) of the semester, the TFM shall convene and lead the Peer Review Meeting at which the contents of the packet, including strengths and areas of growth, and the TFM's previous and future goals are discussed.
+All PRC members must be present to hold this meeting. - Peer Evaluation Meeting: by Wednesday of week fifteen (15) of the semester, the PRC shall meet without the TFM present to determine an appropriate summary rating for the evaluation.
 The Peer Review Committee Report (PRC Report) and any Corrective Action Plans must be finalized and approved by the PRC within five (5) business days of this meeting.

-The PRC shall select one of the following evaluation ratings based on the determination of the committee, based on consensus.
+The PRC shall select one of the following evaluation ratings based on committee consensus.

+- o Meets ExpectationsSatisfactory

+- O Does Not Meet Expectations

+- → Improvement needed Corrective Action Plan prescribed

+→ Unsatisfactory

 If consensus is not possible, the determination shall be made by the majority.
 The PRC may also request to consult jointly with a representative of the district and the Faculty Assembly during the deliberation process to discuss available options.
-The district representative and Faculty Assembly representative shall not also serve on ARC. - \circ Satisfactory - o Improvement needed-Corrective Action Plan prescribed - Unsatisfactory meeting upon consensus of the PRC.
-If consensus is not possible, the decision shall be made by majority vote.
+The district representative and Faculty Assembly representative shall not also serve on ARC.